-- The assumption of capacity and avoiding inferences based upon a diagnosis or any difficulties that a person may encounter.
+- The assumption of capacity (being of sound mind) and avoiding inferences based upon a diagnosis or any difficulties that a person may encounter.

 - Providing support where appropriate in order to assist individual decision making.